Skip to content

 Short answers, pulled from the story.

-Which rivers flow through the European Plain?
+What major rivers flow across the European Plain?